pynicolas/FairScan/README.md

 Most document scanner apps are cluttered, invasive, or frustrating to use.
 FairScan aims to be a simple, efficient and respectful alternative.

-## Privacy Policy

-The app does not collect or share any personal data.

-- Camera access is used only to create a PDF for the user.
-- Captured images are stored only on the user's device.
-- No data is sent to any server.
-- No analytics, no ads, no tracking.

 ## Build instructions